 - Review your statement promptly to ensure all transactions are accurate.
 Report any discrepancies immediately.

 - Destroy old cards immediately after receiving replacements.

 Other common scams to recognize and avoid.

 More scams that criminals have devised to cleverly steal your money or identity include:

 In addition, Craigslist scams involving job opportunities have been reported.
-The fraudulent employer may overpay for your services rendered and ask for a refund in the form of a check for the amount overpaid.
+The fraudulent employer may overpay for your services rendered and ask for a refund for the amount overpaid.

 Secret Shopper Scams.

-Be aware of the secret shopper scams, these are usually secret shoppers jobs critiquing money transfer locations or retail stores.
-The fraudster will send you a check to deposit immediately and instruct you to go purchase either gift cards or wire funds through a money transfer service.
-The instructions are very specific to not tell anyone of what you are doing as to protect the “secret shopper” experience.
+Be aware of the secret shopper scams, these are usually jobs critiquing money transfer locations or retail stores.
+The fraudster will send you a check to deposit immediately and instruct you to either purchase gift cards or wire funds through a money transfer service.
+The instructions are very specific to not tell anyone of what you are doing, as to protect the “secret shopper” experience.
 Once the gift card information or funds transfers are sent, the money is spent or moved quickly.

 Work From Home Scams.